technicat/learngodot/chapter3/README.md

 <img src="images/cameraattachscriptdialog.png" height="300">

 The new script is a template subclassing the node type and populated with stubs for two callbacks: one that runs when the node is first active, and the other runs once per frame.
+You can edit the script within the Godot editor or using an external editor.

 <img src="images/cameraattachscriptcode.png" height="300">